muggy8/improbable/have-and-havenot/dJTdszpJ.md

 I reluctantly sat down next to her unsure if I made the right choice.

+I had questions but considering this is likely part of the tutorial, I probably don't have to think about it too much as the answers should come to me soon.

 Amanda sat down on the other side of Melody as expected and I felt the whole situation getting really awkward really fast.

 Melody was the first to break the silence.

 "Phanna, sis, what happened out there?"

-"Exactly what it looked like," I answered.
+"Exactly what it looked like, I guess" was answered.

 But Amanda's answer was completely different.